-He’s such a pro, and I’d have to become a fugitive myself if I didn’t mention that incredible 1993 Best Picture nominee for which Jones took home Best Supporting Acting honors.
+He’s such a pro, and anyone would have to become a “fugitive” if they didn’t mention that incredible 1993 Best Picture nominee for which Jones took home Best Supporting Acting honors.
 Today, Tommy Lee Jones is 75 years old, and we last saw him in the 2020 film The Comeback Trail where co-starred with a breakout star in Robert De Niro.

 There you have it.
 What a memorable and Incredibly heartbreaking film.
 But now it’s your turn to set the record straight… is this movie deserving of the seven Oscar nominations??
 Did you watch its sequel, Oliver’s Story, which came out in 1978?
 And is this the saddest film of all time?
 You got some good questions so I’m expecting some good answers.
 Let us know in the comments.